 - Awakening at night with a breathless feeling that may be relieved by sitting up.

-Treatments: Doctors commonly prescribe diuretics and nitroglycerin such as furosemide to treat pulmonary edema.
+Treatments: Doctors commonly prescribe diuretics and nitroglycerin, such as furosemide to treat pulmonary oedema.

 Asthma, bronchitis, pneumonia, pulmonary oedema, and acute oedema.

 2. What are the causes of pulmonary oedema?